Black Business Month: 3 Ways Support Local Black Businesses

 0

-August is National Black Business Month and it is a great time to shop local black-owned businesses.
-National Black Business Month was created in 2004 by John William Templeton and Frederick E. Jordan Sr. to increase support, business development, recognition, and sales in black-owned businesses.
-This initiative has sparked change and national recognition for the importance of small businesses in our communities.
+August is National Black Business Month and it is a great time to shop local Black-owned businesses.
+National Black Business Month was created in 2004 by John William Templeton and Frederick E. Jordan Sr. to increase support, business development, recognition, and sales in Black-owned businesses.
+This initiative has sparked change and national recognition of the importance of small businesses in our communities.
 Without small businesses, our communities are unable to thrive and serve on a local level.
 “It’s important that we take this time not just to promote Black Business Month, but support Black businesses,” said Ronald Busby, president and CEO of the U.S. Black Chamber of Commerce.

-Black Business Month is a great call to action for communities to educate, assist and shop local.
+Black Business Month is a great call to action for communities to educate, assist, and shop local.
 There are so many amazing local Black businesses from restaurants, travel agents, hair salons, and retail boutiques.
-Check out the directory of black-owned businesses and consider patronizing them not only this month but year-round.
-By patronizing local black-owned restaurants and shops we are not only stimulating the economy–we are supporting a dream.
+Check out the directory of Black-owned businesses and consider patronizing them not only this month but year-round.
+By patronizing local Black-owned restaurants and shops we are not only stimulating the economy–we are supporting a dream.

 An "OPEN" sign on the front door of a local business (August is Black Business Month: 3 Ways to Support Black Businesses Sharonda Stewart Contributor Miami Mom Collective)